linode/manager/docs/development-guide/03-component-state.md

 - Redux code lives in `src/store`.
 - Each slice of state has its own directory in `src/store` which includes actions and the reducer.
 - Reducers are combined via `combineReducers` in `src/store/index`.
-- Components consume Redux state by using the standard react-redux `connect` HOC, though it's common to write a custom, reusable container HOC in `src/containers`.for each state slice in
+- Components consume Redux state by using the standard react-redux `connect` HOC, though it's common to write a custom, reusable container HOC in `src/containers` for each state slice in the store.

 ### Context